syedumerahmedcode/linkedlist/readme.md

 The following three variations are  possible for insertion in a singly linked list:

 - At the beginning of a linked list
-- After a node in the middle of linekd list
+- After a node in the middle of linked list
 - At the end of a linked list

 - TODO: Create 3 diagrams showing step-by-step of insertion of Singly Linked List in memory.
 (89)